Director of Student Life and Services

 A-Team - Middle School Athletics

-The Jersey City Public Schools Elementary Athletic League is designed to develop the student athlete physically, academically, emotionally, mentally, and socially.
+The Jersey City Public Schools Elementary Athletic League is designed to develop the student-athlete physically, academically, emotionally, mentally, and socially.
 A greater emphasis will be placed on participation rather than competition.
-Physical skills, methods, techniques and rules will be emphasized rather than winning.
-The coach will emphasize team effort rather than promoting individual achievement.
+Physical skills, methods, techniques, and rules will be emphasized rather than winning.
+The coach will emphasize team effort and collaboration rather than promoting individual achievement.

-Sport Season II: During Season II students have the opportunity to participate in Boys' Basketball, Girls' Basketball, and Fitness Olympics.
-Fitness Olympics is an event - based, meet - based on the Presidential Fitness Campaign benchmarks.
+Sports Season II: During Season II students have the opportunity to participate in Boys' Basketball, Girls' Basketball, and Fitness Olympics.
+Fitness Olympics is an event-based, meet - based on the Presidential Fitness Campaign benchmarks.
 Students compete in categories such as sit-ups, jump rope, push-ups, shuttle run, and speed walk.
 This activity stresses the importance of being fit, healthy, and staying active.

 The Jersey City Public Schools offers free day and evening GED/ESL/Adult Basic Education Literacy classes during the school year for New Jersey residents.
-The day program is located at 373 Communipaw Ave. (corner of Halladay St.), Jersey City.
+The day program is located at Ferris High School, 35 Colgate Street, Jersey City.
 Classes are offered Mondays through Thursdays from 9 a.m. to 2:30 p.m. for further information, please call 201-915-6614.
-A valid New Jersey photo ID and proof of residency is required at registration.
+A valid New Jersey photo ID and proof of residency are required at registration.

 The evening program is located at PS #11 School, 886 Bergen Ave, Jersey City.
-Classes are offered Mondays through Wednesdays from 6 p.m. through 8:30 p.m. free on-site child care is available during the evening program.
+Classes are offered Mondays through Thursdays from 6 p.m. through 9:00 p.m.
+Free on-site childcare is available during the evening program.
 For further information, please call 201-915-6521 (after 6 p.m.
-Mondays-Wednesdays).
+Mondays-Thursdays).

 Dickinson HS Adult Diploma Program